shailendra1394/realtime-reddit-data-streaming/README.md

 ### 1. Data Ingestion:

 - Utilized Apache Kafka for real-time data ingestion.
-- Producers(reddit-to-kafka.py) publishes data to Kafka topic, and spark will consume these topic.
+- Producers(reddit-to-kafka.py) publishes data to a Kafka topic, and spark will consume this topic.

 ### 2. Stream Processing with Apache Spark Structured Streaming: